noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

         - you can implement your own retry loop with exponential-backoff
   - tuning retries
     - set a max number of retries, times and strategies for exponential back-off & jitter

-### data types

-- key value model:
-  - string, number, boolean, binary (base64 encoded), null, and unordered sets of the aforementioned
-- json model:
-  - unordered maps (i.e. object) and unordered lists (i.e. array) of any JSON data type
-  - a single item can be a json document
-  - or each item in a JSON can be attributes of a json document

 ## considerations